What’s the weather like in Hawaii?

 The tall volcanic mountains of Hawaii are significantly colder than the beach elevations.
 With elevations over 13,000 feet above sea level, it’s not unusual for Mauna Kea and Mauna Loa on the Big Island to get snow in the winter.
 At an elevation over 10,000 feet above sea level Haleakala on Maui can also get snow.

 The southern side of Oahu, including Waikiki and Honolulu along with the southwest coast at Ko Olina are your best bet for lots of Hawaiian sunshine.
 Though the North Shore also gets its fair share of sunshine.
 We wouldn’t hesitate to head to any part of Oahu any day of the year.

 For more Oahu weather details, read our Oahu Weather Guide.

 The upcoming Oahu forecast is as follows:

-If you plan to venture to to the top of Maui’s inactive volcano, Haleakala, plan to bring a warm windproof jacket, hat and gloves as it can get cold – especially overnight during the night.
+If you plan to venture to the top of Maui’s inactive volcano, Haleakala, plan to bring a warm windproof jacket, hat, and gloves as it can get cold – especially overnight during the night.

 The upcoming Maui forecast is as follows:

-Princeville and Hanalei on the North Shore of Kauai brings a mixture of sunshine and showers needed to make all of the wonderful rainbows and waterfalls.
+Princeville and Hanalei on the North Shore of Kauai bring a mixture of sunshine and showers needed to make all of the wonderful rainbows and waterfalls.

 The East and South shores are likely to offer more sunshine and less rainfall.